 The IRS can also be represented by prosecutors who work for the U.S. Department of Justice or U.S. District Attorneys.
 This typically includes tax litigation before the U.S. District Courts, Federal Claims Court, and U.S. Bankruptcy Courts.

-An experienced tax attorney can help you determine whether you should take you case to court and which court in which to file your case.
+An experienced tax attorney can help you determine whether you should take your case to court and which court in which to file your case.

 We help taxpayers with IRS and state tax court litigation.

-Please call us at tax litigation case.or schedule an appointment to discuss your
+Please call us at (713) 909-4906 or schedule an appointment to discuss your tax litigation case.

 Recent Tax Litigation Articles